jwsmith24/ai-finance-tool/README.md

 ## Running the program
 Navigate to the `/testAI/` directory and run `python3 forestRegression.py`

+> Next phase will introduce predictions for provided user inputs.

 ### Example Results

 Using a basic forest regression model on a sample data set with 100 decision tress, the model provides interest rate and loan term predictions.